Lake Ciecere: Geography

 The area of the lake is 276.8 hectares.
-The lake is stretched from north to south, its length is 9.5 km, and its maximum width is 0.4 km.
+The lake is stretched from north to south; its length is 9.5 km, and its maximum width is 0.4 km.

 It is a proglacial lake located in a furrow and is the most expressive example of this type of lake in Latvia.
-In some places lake is reminiscent of a river.
-Bearing - sandy, muddy.
-Shores in places cliffs.
-One large island is Oak Island (Ozolu), its area is 14 hectares.
-From 1923 to 1977 this island had the status of a natural monument, and from 1977-to 1999 it was a botanical reserve.
+In some places the lake is reminiscent of a river.
+It is sandy and muddy.
+Its shores are in places cliffs.
+One large island is Oak Island (Ozolu), which has an area of 14 hectares.

+From 1923 to 1977 this island had the status of a natural monument, and from 1977 to 1999 it was a botanical reserve.

-The rivers Dunupe and Mazupe flow into the lake, and the river Ciecere flows out.
+The rivers Dunupe and Mazupe flow into the lake, and the river Ciecere flows out of it.

-Previously, it was believed that lake has a maximum depth of 50 m, but measurements carried out in 2000 showed that the lake is no deeper than 22 m.
+Previously, it was believed that lake has a maximum depth of 50 m, but measurements carried out in 2000 showed that it is no deeper than 22 m.

 Fauna

-There are 7 species of fish in the lake, including Common carp, Northern pike, European eel, Zander.
+There are seven species of fish in the lake, including common carp, northern pike, European eel, and zander.